 I couldn’t imagine awarding A Man Called Ove with anything less than ten out of ten stars.
 If you are late to the party on reading this book like I was, READ IT IMMEDIATELY.
 Now, I am all set to see A Man Called Otto with America’s sweetheart, Tom Hanks! 😀

-What is your favorite OOTD from my Thanksgiving look book?
-What is the oldest piece of clothing that you have in your wardrobe?
+What are you currently reading?
+What should I read next?
 I want to hear from all of you, so leave me a comment and let’s chat!
 Much love. -Sarah